kubernetes-sigs/aws-efs-csi-driver/docs/README.md

 ### Encryption In Transit
 One of the advantages of using EFS is that it provides [encryption in transit](https://aws.amazon.com/blogs/aws/new-encryption-of-data-in-transit-for-amazon-efs/) support using TLS.
 Using encryption in transit, data will be encrypted during its transition over the network to the EFS service.
 This provides an extra layer of defence-in-depth for applications that requires strict security compliance.

+For EFS CSI Driver EFS CSI Driver v0.3.0 or earlier releases, this feature is optional.
 To enable encryption in transit, `tls` needs to be set in the `NodePublishVolumeRequest.VolumeCapability.MountVolume` object's `MountFlags` fields.
 For an example of using it in kubernetes, see the persistence volume manifest in [Encryption in Transit Example](../examples/kubernetes/encryption_in_transit/specs/pv.yaml)

+For new releases starting v0.4.0, encryption in transit is always enabled.

 **Note** Kubernetes version 1.13+ is required if you are using this feature in Kubernetes.